-I also want to acknowledge that for some people it doesn’t matter what they eat or how frequently they exercise, they just aren’t able to lose weight.
-Reasons could range from genes to endocrine disorders and from medications to psychiatric illness.
+I also want to acknowledge that for some people, it doesn’t matter what they eat or how frequently they exercise, they just aren’t able to lose weight.
+Reasons could range from genes to endocrine disorders and from medications to psychiatric illnesses.
 We should all be sensitive to the fact that losing weight is not a simple choice for everyone.
-I know this for a fact because I have a couple close friends who fall into this category.
+I know this for a fact because I have a couple of close friends who fall into this category.

 Based on my 20 years in the health and wellness field, I have compiled what I have learned from working with thousands of people who have testified to the benefits of getting their weight under control.
 Although there are many more reasons your weight matters, I have listed the ten reasons most commonly reported and widely accepted.

 There are literally 101 health benefits of maintaining an optimal weight.
 This list includes simple things like reduced stress on bones and joints to more serious problems like sleep apnea, high blood pressure, and heart disease.

 Here are some of the most severe and prevalent life-threatening illnesses correlated with obesity:

 - 80% of Type II diabetes is related to obesity

 - 70% of cardiovascular disease is related to obesity